-The first Arayat—an iron-hulled gunboat constructed for the Spanish Navy in 1888 at Cavite by the Manila Ship Co.—was scuttled by the Spanish in the Pasig River, Luzon, in 1898 during the Spanish-American War; raised by the American Navy in 1899; rebuilt at the Cavite Naval Station; and commissioned on 10 August 1900, Lt.
+The first Arayat—an iron-hulled gunboat constructed for the Spanish Navy in 1888 at Cavite by the Manila Ship Co.—was sunk by the Spanish in the Pasig River, Luzon, in 1898 during the Spanish-American War; raised by the American Navy in 1899; rebuilt at Cavite Naval Station; and commissioned on 10 August 1900, Lt.
 William Rawle Shoemaker in command.

 Arayat was taken into the Navy because of the need for shallow-draft gunboats to help suppress the Philippine insurrection which followed just after the conclusion of the Spanish-American War and Spain's cession of the islands to the United States.
 Her first period of commissioned service lasted exactly two years.
 During that time, the gunboat conducted patrols near Cebu, Luzon, and Panay and cooperated with Army troops on those islands.
 When not engaged in patrols and counterinsurgency duties, she also made oceanographic surveys of the islands.
 On 9 August 1902, the gunboat was placed out of commission at Cavite.
 She remained inactive there until recommissioned on 27 March 1905, Lt.
 Raymond D. Hasbrouck in command.